ItzNotKevin/scaffold/FCM_SETUP.md

 ## Step 1: Enable Cloud Messaging in Firebase Console

 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project: `construction-pm`
+2. Select your project: `scaffold`
 3. Go to **Project Settings** → **Cloud Messaging**
 4. Note your **Server Key** (if needed for legacy FCM)